pliu/k8splayground/apps/node-problem-detector/README.md

 ## Testing
 Describing a node would show any conditions or events attached to it by the node problem detector.

-If prometheus-operator is running, the metrics will be viewable in Prometheus.
+If kube-prometheus-stack is running, the metrics will be viewable in Prometheus.
 If not, it is still possible to view any individual instance's metrics by port forwarding to the given instance (`kubectl port-forward <Pod name> -n kube-system <local port>:<node problem detector's configured metrics port; currently set to 5678>`) and then running `curl localhost:<local port>/metrics` to get the metrics in Prometheus format.

 To determine if mounting is working as intended, one can exec into the container to inspect the filesystem.